 Benefits of Choosing EBC Trek in January

 Suppose you seek a memorable Himalayan adventure and the majestic view of Mount Everest covered in snow.
-In that case, you should probably consider trekking in the Everest Region during January.
+In that case, consider trekking in the Everest Region during January.
 With its coldest days and nights, the trek brings many benefits and challenges.
 Here are some of the benefits;

 Unique Winter Landscapes and Magical Night Skies